Jenny Sparks: Powers and abilities

 Jenny Sparks is one of the Century Babies, a being produced by the multiverse for a specific task.
 In her case, this is to influence the 20th century.
 As such, her moods are tied directly to the world's status.
 For example, she was suicidally depressed during the Great Depression and deliriously high during the Roaring Twenties.
 Additionally, she stopped aging at nineteen and remained this way until her death.
-Her appearance alters from time to time and it is unclear if this is an effect of her connection to the planet or an artist interpretation.
+Her appearance alters from time to time and it is unclear if this is an effect of her connection to the planet or artistic interpretation.

 Jenny has the ability to manipulate electricity.
 She can easily draw electricity from electronic devices as well as from the human brain, a move she has threatened to kill people with.
 Sparks can also convert her entire body into electricity and travel anywhere electricity would.
 She can apparently survive being transformed into other forms of energy, as when she travelled through a TV and power lines and then into a police radio.
 Shifting into her electrical form heals Sparks from injuries as well as poisons.
 Like an electric current, Sparks as electricity must go somewhere before she can re-emerge in her human form.
 Normally this is into a machine, but other conductors seem to work as well.
 She was once able to go into the sky and remain there until striking down as lightning.
 She can also enter a person briefly and electrocute them.

 A key distinction is that Jenny Sparks does not generate electricity like Electro and others.
 If she is unable to access electricity from any sources or has no place for her electrical form to go, she is powerless and as vulnerable as a normal human.
 This limitation is woven into the plotlines of many of her adventures.

 Through her lifetime, Sparks was a member of several branches of the British military and led various superhero teams.
 As such, she is an experienced leader and knowledgeable about military protocol.
 She has not demonstrated the fighting skill that one might associate with this experience, usually relying on her powers instead.

 A short-lived 2017 reboot of Jenny Sparks in The Wild Storm possessed the ability to travel between electronic devices, such as televisions, computers and smartphones.